Articles are great sources for information for your research, especially:

 However, if you get too many results, you can narrow your search down, by adding additional search terms.

 Once you have your results, it is helpful to limit your search by "relevance," usually found at the top of the results page.

 In examining your results, clicking on the Title link will bring you to the full record.
 The full record provides additional information about the article, including:

 To view the FULL-TEXT for the article, look for a link that says HTML full text or PDF full text.
 Clicking on either of these links will bring you to the complete text of the article.

 If these options are not available, look for a link titled, Search @ URI Libraries.
 Click on this and look for a link to the article (usually half-way down the page).

 However, if you need additional help, please feel free to ask any questions at the Info and Research Help Desk

-You will also need to decide what type of article you need for your research in terms of scholarly versus popular.
+You will also need to decide what type of article you need for your research in terms of scholarly, professional, trade, or popular.
 Reviewing this link can help you understand the differences between these two types of articles.

 CITATIONS: As referred to above, citations are short notations that identify a published work.
 They are found in bibliographies, lists of references, and in databases.
 They contain all the information you need to identify and track down articles.